AftTheRain/ISA-PM-IPA-2021-01-09-IS02PT-GRP-SmartLibrarian/README.md

 5. Run “install.bat” to install all required python packages

-6. If using own account and not the credentials provided, will need to import SmartLibrarian agent through the zip file provided in Github.
-If test is to be done on Google Assistant, integration setup with Google Assistant needs to be done under “Integrations” tab.
+6. If using your own account in Dialogflow, and not the credentials provided, import SmartLibrarian agent through the zip file provided in Github into Dialogflow to setup the agent.

+7. If test is to be done on Google Assistant, integration setup with Google Assistant needs to be done under “Integrations” tab.
 DialogFlow link: https://dialogflow.cloud.google.com/

-For the provided credentials, all setup in dialogflow is done, including Google Assistant integration
+For the provided credentials, all setup in Dialogflow is done, including Google Assistant integration

-7. Log in to gmail account using tagui browser which is used to send the NLB email
+8. Log in to Gmail account using tagui browser which is used to send the NLB email

 ### User Guide: